 This was one of the coolest things we’ve done.
 Not just in Everglades City, but on the entire Loop so far.
-The trip took us about 10 miles deep into the alligator and python infested glades, as called by the locals.
+The trip took us about ten miles deep into the alligator and python infested glades, as called by the locals.

 At one point the captain/guide spotted two alligators sleeping on a shallow bank.
 Or pretending to sleep on a bank in order to lure delicious Arizonans to a horribly painful encounter.
-Apparently forgetting that airboats have no brakes or reverse, the dude at the controls coasted in a bit faster and further than he wanted, planting us about 5 feet from the biggest one.
+Apparently forgetting that airboats have no brakes or reverse, the dude at the controls coasted in a bit faster and further than he wanted, planting us about five feet from the biggest one.

 Non-Muslims aren’t allowed within the Mecca city limits so we’re unsure what to make of this, but in the 80s Everglades City was more like the Mecca of weed.
 According to the documentary we watched on Amazon Prime, 80% of the adult male population of Everglades City and Chokoloskee were imprisoned for smuggling “square grouper,” using shallow water and secret hidey-holes to dodge The Man.
 The Man, of course, almost always wins.

-We figured about 30 minutes to go the 4 miles.
+We figured about thirty minutes to go the four miles.
 We figured wrong.
-The Bay was the color of tea, meaning we couldn’t see the bottom that Mike’s handheld depth gauge put at less than 2 feet in most places and less than 1 foot in some places.
+The Bay was the color of tea, meaning we couldn’t see the bottom that Mike’s handheld depth gauge put at less than two feet in most places and less than one foot in some places.
 Which also meant idle speed with motors trimmed so the props barely touched the surface.
 Which meant an hour and a half.
 Which meant we were really hungry when we finally docked at Chokoloskee Island Park.
 And by “docked” we mean pulled up onto the mud flat amongst the ubiquitous pelicans.

 Ok, now about Everglades Isles.
 This place mostly caters to million-dollar motor coach people, which we aren’t.
 But the docks are padded concrete and floating.
-With the good kind of 240-volt power that would have worked for Second Wave.** Wicked-fast WiFi.
+With the good kind of 240-volt power that would’ve worked for SecondWave.** Wicked-fast WiFi.
 The grounds are immaculate.
 The clubhouse is better than most country clubs.

 Private theater.
 Free laundry.
 Bar.
 With tender.
 Amazing bathrooms.
 Pool.
 Hot tub.
 Pretty much everything one might want.
 Plus an attached lighthouse that has a really neat-o staircase.